 Looking for a homemade sweet and sour sauce recipe that tastes so much better than Chinese take-out and McDonald’s?
 This recipe is the easiest and best way to enjoy the traditional sweet and sour sauce without the expensive and unhealthy take-out!

 I think that with some meals, the dipping sauce makes all the difference.

-That’s one reason why this sweet and sour sauce has been in our meal plan rotation for the past few months.
+That’s one reason why this sweet and sour sauce recipe has been in our meal plan rotation for the past few months.
 Even though it’s my JOB to come up with cheap and healthy meals, sometimes I can get in a rut.

 And sometimes, amidst the busyness of life, I need to hit the quick and easy button for dinner.